How to Embrace Your Albanian-American Heritage

 Quite obvious, but nothing beats the experience of walking the same streets your ancestors once did.
 Explore UNESCO-listed cities like Berat or Gjirokastër, enjoy the Adriatic coast, or hike the Accursed Mountains.
 Visit villages to see churches and graveyards.

-Organizations like the Albanian Roots diaspora group often organize tours.
-Visiting not only brings clarity to your history, it also strengthens emotional and cultural ties.
+Organisations like the Albanian Roots diaspora group often organise tours.
+Visiting not only brings clarity to your history, but it also strengthens emotional and cultural ties.

 9. Share Your Heritage

 Invite friends to try Albanian food, attend a flag day celebration, or learn a traditional dance like the valle.
-Sharing your culture helps normalize and preserve it, especially in multicultural settings.
+Sharing your culture helps normalise and preserve it, especially in multicultural settings.

-Start small: bring byrek to a potluck, post a folk song on social media, or teach your children lullabies in Albanian.
+Start small: bring byrek to a potluck, share a traditional proverb on social media, or teach your children an Albanian lullaby or saying.
 These actions affirm your cultural identity and encourage intergenerational transmission.

 Final Thoughts